Program Policies and Requirements

 Outside Commitments and Concurrent Course Enrollment

 Undergraduate Fellowships program participants are not permitted to engage in another full-time internship, job, or volunteer opportunity (whether funded by Stanford or otherwise), including but not limited to another Cardinal Quarter opportunity (such as the Global Studies Internship Program), an Undergraduate Research Major Grant, a Chappell Lougee Scholarship, a Beagle II Award, and a full-time departmental or faculty-grant supported research position.
 These opportunities require significant time commitments, and are each intended to support full-time efforts.
-Program participants may work in an additional internship, job, or volunteer position for no more than five hours per week.
+Program participants may work in an additional internship, job, or volunteer position for no more than five hours per week, and should speak with program staff to request an exception if they are planning an engagement that requires more than five hours per week.

 Participants are also not permitted to enroll in coursework during the fellowship program.